WordPoints/module-uninstall-tester/README.md

 The [WP Plugin Uninstall Tester](https://github.com/JDGrimes/wp-plugin-uninstall-tester) is required, and must be included in your bootstrap before you include this extension's files.
+It will be installed for you automatically if you are using composer.

+# Compatibility #

+The library is intended to be compatible with the current stable version of the WordPoints plugin, as well as the bleeding edge development version.
+It should also be compatible with all versions of PHP and WordPress which those versions of WordPoints support.

 # Installation #